CGLemon/Sayuri/bash/CONFIG.md

                              # It means 10% 9x9 games is handicap.
 The
                              # max handicap size is 2.

+--selfplay-query srs:area      # The self-play game will use area scoring and --selfplay-query srs:territory # territory scoring.

 --selfplay-query bkp:7:9:0.1 # It means 10% games are 7x7 with komi 9.

 --playouts 150               # The main playouts.